sunnylam13/selective_copy_021818_1/docs/scratch.md

 ## Sunday, February 18, 2018 4:32 PM

 What we need is to get the current working directory and then add the subfolder name to the absolute path of the cwd as we go deeper and deeper into a folder... in order to get the right path.

+## Sunday, February 18, 2018 5:14 PM

+KEY POINT:  Apparently if you use os.path.join() with only a folder and filename in the os.walk() loops, you don't need to find the file paths yourself.

+The system will construct everything for you.